Updated: Jan 3

 If you have a critical illness or pass away, who will run your business?

 If you don’t have a plan for this scenario, you’re exposing your business and family to serious financial risk.
-This is the first in a two-part part video series on estate planning for small business owners.
+Below is the first in a two-part part video series on estate planning for small business owners.
 This video will focus on a continuity plan for your business.
 The second will focus on the importance to your family of having your estate plan in place.

 If you’re involved in a serious accident or suffer a sudden illness, this is a scenario that could prove disastrous and push your business into rapid decline because there is no one ready to take charge of the day-to-day operations of your business.
 Your business could lose hundreds of thousands of dollars in value while your family tries to pick up the pieces if the worst happens.